-I am delighted that three vaccines, the Pfizer/BioNTech vaccine, the Oxford University/AstraZeneca vaccine and the Moderna vaccine, have now been approved for use in the UK.
+I am delighted that four vaccines, the Pfizer/BioNTech vaccine, the Oxford University/AstraZeneca vaccine, the Moderna vaccine and the Janssen vaccine (which will be available later this year), have now been approved for use in the UK.
 If you are invited to receive a COVID-19 vaccine I would encourage you to do so.

 The vaccine roll-out along with recent developments in testing and medical treatments have meant that we will – going forward into the summer – be able to rely less on economic and social restrictions and more on scientific solutions.